ajoneshs/misc/README.md

 # misc
-This repository consists of various small projects which don't quite fit elsewhere.
+This repository consists of various small projects and scripts which don't quite fit elsewhere.